 At least 20 million Americans have neuropathy, but Innovative Pain Solutions Centers can help manage your symptoms.
 Akara Forsythe, MD, and Joseph Oppong, Jr., MD, have extensive experience controlling nerve pain and neuropathy at their three convenient Maryland locations.
-To schedule an appointment in Bowie, Salisbury, or Laurel, Maryland, call Innovative Pain Solutions Centers or book online today.
+To schedule an appointment in Bowie or Salisbury, Maryland, call Innovative Pain Solutions Centers or book online today.

 When you have neuropathy, your peripheral nervous system sustained damage.
 You have two parts to your nervous system: The peripheral nervous system and the central nervous system.